PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Minion/Gargoyle/README.md

 > The Gargoyle chooses the Lapidary.
 That day the Lapidary does not nominate.
 The next day the Lapidary nominates the Moonshiner, who doesn’t die.

 > The Surveyor neighbours the Metallurgist.
 The Gargoyle chooses the Surveyor.
-That day the Surveyor nominates the Metallurgist, The Overman dies immediately as the Surveyor is making another player than their neighbour die.
+That day the Surveyor nominates the Metallurgist, The Overman dies that night as the Surveyor is making another player than their neighbour die.